This article was originally published on August 15, 2019, updated September 23, 2022

-Introduction: Building a B2B Marketing Strategy
+Introduction: Building a B2B eCommerce Strategy

 Like every business on the Internet, your B2B eCommerce initiative cannot function without an online marketing strategy.
 Given that as much as 57% of B2B buyers, according to Statista, are willing to access product information and make a purchase online, marketing now plays a primary role in driving up B2B eCommerce conversion numbers.

-But before exploring a boundless pool of tips and tricks for converting your website visitors into actual buyers, it is important to get your backbone B2B marketing strategy done right.
+But before exploring a boundless pool of tips and tricks for converting your website visitors into actual buyers, it is important to get your backbone B2B digital marketing strategy for eCommerce done right.
 Putting your core eCommerce marketing activities into order first will let you speedily expand them to include more advanced tools and methods.

 Account Based Marketing (ABM) is a cornerstone of a B2B long-term strategy that brings together a number of marketing and optimization activities to seek more opportunities with your key accounts.

-Content and Inbound Marketing
+2. Content and Inbound Marketing

 In B2B eCommerce, content marketing starts as early as producing high-quality product descriptions and overviews.
-This helps your website rank by a variety of related keywords in Google as well as allow your potential buyers to make informed purchasing decisions.
+This helps your website rank by a variety of related keywords in a search engine like Google as well as allows your potential buyers to make informed purchasing decisions.
 Detailed content is estimated to be extremely important for up to 90% of shoppers and even more so for B2B buyers.

 Other key inbound marketing activities for your B2B eCommerce marketing strategy:

-Product Sheets, Brochures, and Downloadables
+3. Marketing Collateral: Product Sheets, Brochures, and Downloadables

 In B2B, buyers need to know that the product they are purchasing is exactly the right product.
-Otherwise, the purchase can be a less than ideal fit.
-This means they often need more information to make a purchase whether it’s a product spec sheet, brochures, or installation guides.
+Otherwise, the purchase can be a less-than-ideal fit.
+This means they often need more information to move down the conversion funnel, whether it’s a product spec sheet, brochures, or installation guides.

 To learn more about how you could implement downloadable content in your B2B eCommerce website, read our Product Information Attachments feature post.